enasequence/read_docs/analyses.rst

 The analysis XML format is defined by `SRA.analysis.xsd <ftp://ftp.sra.ebi.ac.uk/meta/xsd/sra_1_5/SRA.analysis.xsd>`_ XML Schema.

-Please note some analysis types require certain object relations so please the submission guide for more detail on what needs submitting for each analysis type and please register all required objects before beginning your analysis submission.
+Please note some analysis types require certain object relations so please read the individual submission guides for more detail on what needs submitting for each analysis type and please register all required objects before beginning your analysis submission.